cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 laundry, and whether you have enough fabric softener, and the need to purchase Bondi Wash Delicate Wash Fabric softener the next time you go to the store.
-You'd switch if you could, all your friends are using MetaScheduler now, but (a) you've had it since year 9, back when it was just plain old Notion, and (b) you once asked it how to move your current to-dos but it said it's impossible and refused to talk to you for two days.
+You'd switch if you could, all your friends are using MetaScheduler now, but (a) you've had it since year 9, and (b) you once asked it how to move your current to-dos but it said it's impossible and refused to talk to you for two days.
 Anyway, you finally bought the damn fabric softener (you asked what fabric softener is used for, but it said you'd have to watch